AdityaSukses25/week3qwiklab/README.md

 # week3qwiklab
-Solving the lesson git and github
+Solving the lesson git and github week 3